 Unless there are literally no restaurants in town, your team is not going to want to drive 30 minutes to and from dinner.
 Check Google Maps, and aim for a restaurant within a 15 minute radius.
 The closer to your hotel, the better.
 Everyone will be exhausted at the end of the day, and after dinner they will be excited for a quick journey to bed.

 If your team is local, then consider a restaurant as close to the client site or office as possible.
 If everyone is going to the team dinner directly after work, your team members will be hungry and will not want to travel far from their typical routes home.
+You can find variety of reasons to check out different restaurants.

 If there is a really good restaurant that your team should absolutely try, there can definitely be exceptions to the 15 minute rule.
 Check with your team early on in the week, and see which day they would be open to a longer or more unique dinner.